merenlab/merenlab.org/_posts/miscellaneous/2017-06-22-microbial-dark-matter.md

 The use of this term implies that there are parallels between the challenges microbiologists face as they study the microbial life, and the challenges physicists face when they study the fabric of the universe.
 But the implied parallels are simply inappropriate.

-It seems the term was first coined in a [PNAS paper](http://www.pnas.org/content/104/29/11889.full):
+It seems the term was first appeared in a [PNAS paper](http://www.pnas.org/content/104/29/11889.full):

 <blockquote>
 (...)
 It has been estimated that <1% of bacterial species have been axenically cultured, and fewer than half of the recognized bacterial phyla include cultivated representatives (1).
 This can be viewed as biology's "dark matter" problem: just as astronomers can only indirectly infer the existence of a large amount of as-yet-undetected mass in the universe, microbiologists can only estimate microbial diversity by using techniques such as comparative 16S ribosomal RNA (rRNA) gene analysis (2), community DNA hybridization efficiency (3), and metagenomic gene inventories (4, 5) (...)